jigx-com/jigx-docs-examples/docs/Localization _Translation_.md

 In this example, the new employee form is translated into German, French, and Czech.
 To see the form in each of the languages change your device language setting to one of the configured languages.

 **Examples**:
-See the jig example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-localization/localized-form-static.jigx" target="_blank">GitHub</a>.
+See the jig example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-localization/localized-form-static.jigx).
-See the translation file examples in <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/translations" target="_blank">GitHub</a>.
+See the translation file examples in [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/translations).

 ![Chez, German, English](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/2I1zBOgZCHFr3k64gXtrb_trans-form-static.PNG "Chez, German, English")